airosu/jets-island/README.md

 npx husky install
 ```

+!IMPORTANT!
+When creating a hook for the first time, it is highly recommended to use the cli commands (e.g. npx husky add...), as manually creating / copying the files can result in git related errors

 ##### pre-commit hook

 To create a hook that runs each time we commit to the project, we need to add to "pre-commit"; here, we can add the "yarn lint" script to make sure that there are no linter errors before commiting